Basis-Theory/docs/source/includes/api-reference/_atomic_banks.md

 ### Response

 Returns a [token](#token-object) with type of `bank:reaction` if the Atomic Bank was reacted.
 Returns [an error](#errors) if the Atomic Bank failed to react.
-Third-party errors will be translated to the common Basis Theory Error format.
+Errors generated from Reactors will be translated to the common Basis Theory Error format.
 See [React Errors](#react-errors) for more details.

 ## Get an Atomic Bank Reaction Token